Shooting Stars: Watch the Skies for Lyrid Meteor Shower – Peaks April 21 & 22

 Things to note:

-— Make sure you switch off the phone and your eyes need ~ 30 minutes to get adjusted to the dark.
-If you are carrying a flashlight, cover it with red cellophane wrap or some kind of red filter, so that it doesn’t interfere with viewing.
+• Make sure you switch off the phone, and your eyes need ~ 30 minutes to get adjusted to the dark.
+If you are carrying a flashlight, cover it with red cellophane wrap or some red filter so that it doesn’t interfere with viewing.

-— Watch the night sky for at least 15 to 20 minutes for a chance to spot meteors.
-At its best, the shower can produce more than 80 meteors per hour.
-You can see the shower with naked eyes and do not need astronomy equipment.
+• Watch the night sky for at least 15 to 20 minutes for a chance to spot meteors.
+The shower can produce more than 80 meteors per hour at its best.
+You can see the shower with your naked eyes and do not need astronomy equipment.

 Posts Information